AmirEid/ASCOM-Project/README.md

 This is a webapp project was done for ASCOM as an application test.
 The app was done using React, Axios, JavaScript, HTML and CSS.

+These files are missing .env file which contains sensetive data such as username and password to access the APIs.

 This app is connected to a DataBase "Swagger UI", that provides 4 APIs/endpoints:
 1- GetList
 2- Get/{id}